VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 Students who are nominated to study at Mendel University must complete all application materials and bring the Learning Agreement form to COB Advising office in Austin 122 for review and authorization signatures.
 COB Advising will scan all of the completed documents and email to the coordinator at Mendel University.

-After Mendel University has reviewed and approved the application materials, they will send an official acceptance letter and certification of accommodation to the student via email.
+After Mendel University has reviewed and approved the application materials, they will send an official acceptance letter and certification of accommodation to the student which are required for the Visa application (originals are mailed to COB Advising).

-After students obtain their full packets of application materials, they will apply for the Czech Long-Term Visa for the purpose of study as outlined by the Consulate General of the Czech Republic - Los Angeles webpage.
+After students obtain their full packets of acceptance materials, they will apply for the Czech Long-Term Visa for the purpose of study as outlined by the Consulate General of the Czech Republic - Los Angeles webpage.
 Please note you must submit your actual passport with all other application materials listed, including a pre-paid, self-addressed FedEx or UPS overnight envelope.
+Also note that you may need to have information translated into the Czech language.
+By Czech law, all applications correctly submitted by applicants must be processed within 60 days and students should expect the full 60 days will be used (this is after the date the Consulate General receives your visa application).

 A unique requirement of the Czech Student Visa is that students must be covered by an insurance policy that insures them against injuries while they are inebriated from consumption of alcohol, drugs or other illicit substances.
 Furthermore, the policy must be translated into the Czech language.
 In order to meet all of these requirements, the following Czech-based travel insurance companies can meet your needs as these plans were recommended by representatives of the Los Angeles Consulate and Mendel University.
 Please note that students are responsible for determining which policy they choose to purchase and will still be required to purchase the OSU study abroad insurance.